-Woodburning is often said to be more of an art than a science.
-You'll easily master the art if you start by using good, dry fuel and by understanding how the stove's air supply system operates.
+Burning wood and coal is often said to be more of an art than a science.
+You will easily master the art if you start by using good, dry fuel and by understanding how the stove's air supply system operates.